pysat/pysatMissions/docs/introduction.rst

 Introduction
 ============

-pysatMissions allows users to run build simulated satellites for TLE info and add empirical data.
-It includes the pysat_sgp4 and pysat_ephem instrument modules which can be imported into pysat.
+pysatMissions allows users to run build simulated satellites for Two-Line Elements (TLE) and add empirical data.
+It includes the pysat_ephem and pysat_sgp4 instrument modules which can be imported into pysat.

 Main Features
 -------------
 - Simulate satellite orbits from TLEs and add data from empirical models
-- Import ionosphere and thermosphere values through pyglow
+- Import ionosphere and thermosphere model values through pyglow
-- Import coordinates through apexpy
+- Import magnetic coordinates through apexpy
 - Import magnetic coordinates through aacgmv2
 - Import geomagnetic basis vectors through pysatMagVect